cubicibo/SUPer/README.md

 - Layout mode: steer the epoch definition algorithm way of defining windows.
 Opportunist is the best and coded buffer-safe, but may be disliked by Scenarist "Build/Rebuild" operation.
 1 is an acceptable fall-back.
 0 Should never be used.

 ### Image quantizers
 SUPer ships with various internal image quantizers and supports two external ones.
-The different methods (values for `--qmode`) are enumerated here:
+The different methods (values for `--quantizer`) are enumerated here:

-0. **KD-Means**: Fair quality quantizer.
-Should only be used if quality is a must and *PILIQ* (3) is not available or *HexTree* (2) is forced on the sub-optimal fallback.
-Handles poorly crossfades.
+0. **QtzrUTC**: High quality and reasonably fast quantizer, albeit generates the largest file sizes.
-1. **Pillow**: Fast, medium quality.
+1. **Pillow**: Fastest quantizer, but average quality.
 Excellent for low bitrates and files with solely dialogue and karaoke.
 Glows and gradients will be hideous.
-2. **HexTree**: Fast, good quality.
+2. **HexTree**: Fast and good quality.
 Suits nicely files with moderate typesetting effects (no heavy gradients + large glows).
-3. **PILIQ** (libimagequant / pngquant): High quality, acceptably fast.
-Recommended default, and it preserves glows and gradients.
+3. **PILIQ** (libimagequant / pngquant): delivers the best quality, acceptably fast.
     - macOS users must install pngquant via brew, or specify the pngquant executable in config.ini
     - Linux and Windows[^1] users can specify either *libimagequant[.dll, .so]* or pngquant executable in config.ini.

-Higher quality quantizers will generally use more bandwidth: (highest quality + bandwidth) *PILIQ > HexTree >= KD-Means >> Pillow* (lowest).
+Higher quality quantizers will generally consume more bandwidth:

-SUPer is properly installed if every item listed by `python3 supercli.py --capabilities` displays a 'C'.
-Else, only sub-optimal fallbacks are availables ("Python").
-In sub-optimal environments (no C extensions, no pngquant/imagequant), this rule changes to *KD-Means > HexTree > Pillow*.
+- Quality: (highest) *PILIQ > QtzrUTC > HexTree >> Pillow* (lowest).
+- Bandwidth usage: (highest) *QtzrUTC > PILIQ > HexTree >> Pillow* (lowest).

 [^1]: On Windows, compiled binaries ship with libimagequant.dll and the PILIQ library embeds a copy for users of the package in a (virtual) environment.